Arun0364/NeedlemanWunschAligner/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE)file for details.

 ---